4 of the Best Bond Investors

 Actively managed fixed-income funds can generate outperformance from a variety of sources.
 Examples include sector rotation, which is the skillful shifting of assets across sectors such as mortgages, corporate bonds, and U.S. Treasuries, and a persistent overweight in credit-sensitive assets, which works during periods of stability but can come back to bite funds during corrections.
 A third example is issue selection, how portfolio managers choose one bond over another.
 Given the sheer size of the fixed-income universe and the time-intensive nature of issue selection, being consistently good at it can be a rare thing.
 Here are some of the best bond-pickers among Morningstar Medalist funds.

-Fidelity Tax-Free Bond (FTABX) is among the best options in the muni-national long category and earns a Gold rating.
+Fidelity Intermediate Municipal Income FLTMX is a standout among muni-national intermediate funds and earns a Silver rating on its cheapest share classes.
 While the group managing this strategy has gone through some transitions over the past few years, it remains supported by an experienced bench of analysts and associates that wield substantial proprietary research tools and capabilities.
-The team is traditionally cautious, preferring to let its selection abilities within higher-rated parts of the muni market distinguish returns, rather than adding extra volatility through credit risk or leverage.
-Indeed, the team analyzes bonds from a variety of angles: credit quality, dislocations along the maturity spectrum, and unique structural traits or financial flexibility that the market doesn't fully appreciate.
+The team is traditionally cautious, preferring to let its selection abilities within higher-rated parts of the municipal-bond market distinguish returns, rather than adding extra volatility through credit risk or leverage.
+Indeed, the team analyzes bonds from a variety of angles: credit quality, dislocations along the maturity spectrum, and unique structural traits or financial flexibility that the market doesn’t fully appreciate.

 Brian Moriarty does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.